 Temple Emeth Religious School exists as a Jewish community in miniature within the congregation.
 Our goals are to provide a rich learning environment that flows with the Jewish calendar; to build strong and productive relationships between students, families, faculty, and clergy through shared experiences; and to lay a foundation of knowledge and skills in Jewish texts and history, ethics and culture, Israel, Hebrew literacy, and religious worship.

-Our Religious School Director, Dora Geld Friedman, brings to Temple Emeth many years of experience in the fields of both formal and informal Jewish education.
-Immediately prior to coming to Emeth, she taught in the 5th grade Jewish Studies program at the Solomon Schechter School in New Milford.
-A graduate of Brooklyn College with a degree in comparative literature, she received training in Hebrew language and culture at Stern College and Hebrew University.
-Until recently a Florida resident, Dora taught Hebrew language and culture at the University of Florida, where she also served as Jewish Cultural Coordinator at the Hillel Foundation.
+Our Religious School Director, Dora Geld Friedman, has many years of experience in the fields of both formal and informal Jewish education.
+She taught in the fifth grade Jewish Studies program at the Solomon Schechter School in New Milford.
+A graduate of Brooklyn College with a degree in comparative literature, Dora received training in Hebrew language and culture at Stern College and Hebrew University.
+Dora taught Hebrew language and culture at the University of Florida, where she also served as Jewish Cultural Coordinator at the Hillel Foundation.